35 perfect gifts to pamper the beauty lover in your life

 Drunk Elephant Precious Cargo Kit ($88; sephora.com)

-One of the most buzzed about skin care brands, Drunk Elephant is known for its devoted cult following, gorgeous minimalist product design and of course, stellar products.
-One product the brand is most well known for is its TLC Sukari Babyfacial mask, a once-a-week mask that revives and brightens your skin, among tons of other benefits.
+One of the most buzzed-about skin care brands, Drunk Elephant is known for its devoted cult following, gorgeous minimalist product design and, of course, stellar products.
+One product the brand is best known for is its TLC Sukari Babyfacial mask, a once-a-week mask that revives and brightens your skin, among tons of other benefits.
 The full-size product is $80, which means for just an extra $8, you're getting four minis (perfect for a test run before you make a bigger purchase) and a gorgeous peach-colored travel bag.

 Fenty Beauty Glossy Posse Mini Gloss Bomb Set ($42; sephora.com)